akka/akka/docs/src/main/paradox/scala/http/common/timeouts.md

 <a id="request-timeout"></a>
 ### Request timeout

-Request timeouts are a mechanism that limits the maximum time it may take to produce an `HttpResponse` from a route.
+Request timeouts are a mechanism that limits the maximum time it may take to produce an @unidoc[HttpResponse] from a route.
 If that deadline is not met the server will automatically inject a Service Unavailable HTTP response and close the connection to prevent it from leaking and staying around indefinitely (for example if by programming error a Future would never complete, never sending the real response otherwise).

-The default `HttpResponse` that is written when a request timeout is exceeded looks like this:
+The default @unidoc[HttpResponse] that is written when a request timeout is exceeded looks like this:

 @@snip [HttpServerBluePrint.scala]($akka-http$/akka-http-core/src/main/scala/akka/http/impl/engine/server/HttpServerBluePrint.scala) { #default-request-timeout-httpresponse }